Where to get away from it all (including other people) in Minnesota

 When a global pandemic quashes tropical getaways, the dramatic beauty of Lake Superior may be a fitting substitute for, say, the Caribbean Sea.
 Crashing waves are a mesmerizing sight, no matter the latitude.

-Cabins with great views, shoreline access and fireplaces line the Great Lake.
-From your rented perch, you can likely find outdoor activities nearby, from snowshoeing to fat-tire biking.
-Plus, when the sun shines bright and warm, a person could close her eyes, listen to the waves and be transported south.
+Many stops along the North Shore — from state parks to overlooks along Hwy.
+61 — offer an opportunity to commune with the Great Lake.
+When the sun shines bright and warm, a person could close her eyes, listen to the waves and be transported south.

-Getting there: Lakeside rentals along the North Shore are available from Duluth up to the Canadian border.
-The robust listings at Cascade Vacation Rentals, a Lutsen-based home rental company, can be searched using a variety of criteria, from pet-friendly to lake access.
-(Some last-minute bookings are currently 20% off.)
+Getting there: Find a secluded stop along the shore in Duluth or beyond.
+Duluth is about a 2½-hour drive from the Twin Cities.

 2. Frontenac State Park